paperbenni/paperbenni.github.io/content/posts/dmenu_replacement.md

 # New approach

-I am giving up opening a new window and expecing it to be fast enough to not interrupt my typing.
+I am giving up opening a new window and expecting it to be fast enough to not interrupt my typing.
 Instead, I will keep a window open and automatically show or hide it based on whether menu input is currently required.